danjohnson3141/Jekyll-Test/GET--&#47app_sponsors.md

     "users"=>[]}]}
 ```

-This request should provide a <strong>200 HTTP</strong> response when successful and a 404 when it fails.
+This request should provide a <strong>200 HTTP</strong> response when successful.